Prisons by country: Estonia

 Estonia currently maintains five prisons around the country: Harku Prison, Murru Prison, Tallinn Prison, Tartu Prison and Viru Prison.
 In March 2011, there were 3,405 persons incarcerated in Estonia, and the number of prisoners per 100,000 residents were 254, which is the third highest rate in the EU.
 These figures include pre-trial detainees and remand prisoners.
 It is, however, a much lower rate than in the late 1990s and early 2000s, when the Estonian prison population reached almost 5,000 persons.

 Finland

-Finland has 26 prisons (of which about half are open institutions).
-Official statistics showed on average 3500 places (2003).
+Finland has 26 prisons, of which there may be open prisons and closed prisons.

 The Suomenlinna Island facility in Finland is an example of an "open" correctional facility that are also established in Scandinavian nations.
 The prison has been open since 1971 and, as of September 2013, the facility's 95 male prisoners leave the prison grounds on a daily basis to work in the corresponding township or commute to the mainland for either work or study.
 Prisoners can rent flat-screen televisions, sound systems, and mini-refrigerators with the prison-labor wages that they can earn—wages range between 4.10 and 7.3 Euros per hour (US$5.30 to $9.50).
 With electronic monitoring, prisoners are also allowed to visit their families in Helsinki and eat together with the prison staff.
 Prisoners are permitted to wear their own clothes.